patrickzequiel/patrickzequiel/README.md

 My name is Patrick Cruz and I'm from Brazil 🇧🇷.
 </p>
 <p align='center'>
-I'm Front End and Mobile (Junior) Developer and more.   💻📱 Always learning!
+I'm Software Engineer and more.   💻📱
+Always learning!
 </p>
 <p align='center'>